alchemycodelab/alchemy-student-projects/February-2022-Cohort/February-2022-03-mid-projects.md

 ### Alchademy

-> Description
->> Alchademy is a web-based learning management system designed specifically for Alchemy Code Lab.
+> Alchademy is a web-based learning management system designed specifically for Alchemy Code Lab.
 Using Github OAuth, users have CRUD capabilities that are specific to their role and allow them to interact with cohorts, syllabi, assignments, and submissions creatively and uniquely.

 * [Repo](https://github.com/Alchademy/Alchademy-backend)